Mackenzie Pluck: NJ/NY Gotham FC

 In February 2024, Pluck was named as a non-roster invitee on NJ/NY Gotham FC's roster, her third time as an NWSL NRI in two years.
 After training with Gotham throughout 2024, she signed a national team replacement contract on July 18.
 Two days later, Pluck made her club debut in an NWSL x Liga MX Femenil Summer Cup game against the Chicago Red Stars.
 Gotham's next match, a Summer Cup fixture against the Washington Spirit, drew large support from Pluck's friends, family, and fans, due to Subaru Park's proximity to Pluck's hometown.
 She ended up entering the match as a substitute for former Duke teammate Ella Stevens and was able to play in front of her home crowd.
 Pluck made one more Summer Cup appearance before her short-term contract with Gotham expired.

 Brooklyn FC

 On August 26, 2024, Pluck signed with USL Super League team Brooklyn FC ahead of the club's inaugural season.
 After leading the league in duels won and having recorded two assists, she was named to the league's October Team of the Month, alongside teammate Samantha Kroeger.
 On February 24, 2025, Pluck scored her first goal with Brooklyn FC, a powerful strike in a 1–1 draw with Tampa Bay Sun FC.
 Her goal was later nominated for the league's Goal of the Month award.

-Tampa Bay Sun FC
+Tampa Bay Sun

 Pluck joined Tampa Bay Sun on August 8, 2025.
 She made her club debut on August 23, starting and playing 64 minutes in the Sun's season-opener against her former team, Brooklyn FC.
+She recorded 13 appearances for the Sun over the first half of the 2025–26 season.
+In January 2026, Pluck announced her retirement from professional soccer.